The Economics of Social Data: Introduction

-We explore the limitations of our anonymization result by extending the model in several directions.
-In particular, we introduce consumer heterogeneity by considering multiple market segments, i.e., heterogeneous groups of consumers.
-Indeed, we find that data are aggregated at least to the level of the coarsest partition of homogeneous consumers, although further aggregation is profitable for the intermediary when the number of consumers is small.
-The resulting group pricing (which can be interpreted as discriminatory based on observable characteristics, such as location) has welfare consequences between those of complete privacy and those of price personalization.
+We develop a general anonymization result (Proposition \ref{ga})\ and extend the model in several directions.
+We first introduce consumer heterogeneity by considering multiple groups of consumers.
+We find that the intermediary aggregates the data at least to the level of the coarsest partition of homogeneous consumers, although further aggregation is profitable when the number of consumers is small.
+The resulting group pricing---discriminatory pricing based on observable characteristics, such as location---has welfare consequences between those of complete privacy and those of price personalization (Proposition \ref{gs}).

 We then consider a model in which the producer can choose prices and product characteristics to match an additional horizontal (taste) dimension of the consumers' preferences.
-The resulting data policy then aggregates the vertical dimension but not the horizontal dimension, thereby enabling the producer to offer personalized product recommendations but not personalized prices.
-More generally, with homogeneous consumers, we show that the intermediary collects anonymous data if and only if the transmission of these data reduces the total surplus.
-Therefore, even if the data \emph{\ transmission }is socially detrimental, as in the case of price discrimination, the equilibrium level of data \emph{aggregation }is socially efficient.
+The resulting data policy then aggregates the vertical dimension but not the horizontal dimension, thereby enabling the producer to offer personalized product recommendations but not personalized prices (Proposition \ref{vag3}).
+Finally, in the Online Appendix, we explore the data intermediary's ability to offer privacy guarantees by collecting less than perfect information about the consumers' signals.